tindrew/the_tiny_web/README.md

 #### Users
 - [x] User Creation and Login
 - [x] Create, edit, and delete posts
+- [ ] My articles should show the title of each post, not the whole post
+- [ ] clicking on the title of the post should open an article page that shows the whole thing

 #### Readers
 - [ ] view any blog's home page
 - [ ] Read posts wihout logging in
-- [ ]
+- [x] Add a rudimentary Discover page
-- [ ]
+- [ ] each post on Discover should show the title, author, and date
+- [x] Make post titles clickable
-- [ ] Add a Read Posts/Discover page
+- [ ] Clicking a title should open the article

 #### Subscribers
 - [ ] Add images to posts
 - [ ] Add subscription
 - [ ] Allow users to download their blogposts as markdown files
 - [ ] custom domains
-- [ ] My articles should show the title of each post, not the whole post
-- [ ] clicking on the title of the post should open an article page that shows the whole thing